Jorge Ordóñez Málaga

 Soils

-No organic matter or soil whatsoever.
+No organic matter.
 Solid slate rock and decomposed slate with a small percentage of white quartz.

 Climate